ThomasCarstens/txa-dvic-projects-tutos/README.md

-# cours-de-robotique
+# txa@dvic: projects-tutos

-2 tutorials to get to grips with
+2 projects to get to grips with
 a.
 Merging technologies with ROS and
 b. the foundations of behaviour planning